 The achievement of certain results or other expectations contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.

-Publications of the Utah Governor’s Office of Planning and Budget
+Publications of the Utah Governor's Office of Management and Budget

-These are publications of the Utah State Governor's Office of Planning and Budget (GOPB), but the data, research, and analysis is sourced from a multitude of public and private entities.
+These are publications of the Utah State Governor's Office of Management and Budget (GOMB), but the data, research, and analysis is sourced from a multitude of public and private entities.
 Data provided within these publications are subject to error arising from a variety of factors, including sampling variability, reporting errors, incomplete coverage, non-response, imputations, and processing error.

 Economic Report to the Governor